bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Commentary
 ==========

-LLMs as Coding Assistants
+LLM's as Coding Assistants
 -------------------------

-Through this project (and the one I stopped halfway to work on this one) I've been using ChatGPT (free version), Github Copilot, and to a lesser extent GPT-4 API via Simon Willison's great `llm <https://github.com/simonw/llm>`__ tool.
+Through this project (and the one before that I stopped halfway to work on this one) I've been using ChatGPT (free version), Github Copilot, and to a lesser extent GPT-4 API via Simon Willison's great `llm <https://github.com/simonw/llm>`__ tool.
 And all I can say is that LLM's have a decent noticeable productivity boost.